 Please note that guide circles will not be visible if one of the gems in the current drifting sequence is in the same position as where one of the guide circles would normally be visible, though vanishing still behaves in the same way as if the guide circles are visible.

-7 - Over time, random gems may also vanish for no apparent reason, but in specific intervals (at a high chance).
+7 - Over time, random gems may also vanish for no apparent reason, but in specific intervals.
 The higher the drift speed, the more often random gems will vanish.

 9 - You can use this energy to help you break down and rebuild lines by taking advantage of the fact that other gems in the current drift path will vanish upon manual sequence regeneration.